 Instant Pot

-- Spray inner pot with cooking oil spray, then add in oats and water and salt, if using.
+- Instant Pot Instructions: (Optional) Spray inner pot with cooking oil spray, then add in oats, water, cinnamon, vanilla, and a pinch of salt.

 - Lock Instant Pot and set to 10 minutes on manual.
 Then press your delay start or timer button and set the timer for the amount of time you want to delay the cooktime for (be sure you figure about 30 minutes of cooktime after the delay time).
 I set it for 7-8 hours at night before I go to bed (wishful thinking that I actually get to sleep 7-8 hours).